R&D Tax Credits FAQs

 What kind of sums are we talking about?
 What difference does this ultimately make to the bottom line?

 It varies from business to business - but when a company has claimed R&D once, they’re always keen to do so again at the earliest opportunity.
 RIFT has vast experience in claims of all sizes, whether it’s a return in the tens or the millions.
-Getting rewarded for hard work and innovation should be a priority for any construction company.
+Getting rewarded for hard work and innovation should be a priority for a business in any sector.

 Overcoming problems is just part of the job.
 How do I know what qualifies for tax relief and what is everyday engineering?